OWASP/owasp-istg/src/03_test_cases/internal_interfaces/universal_asynchronous_receiver_transmitter.md

 - Based on [ISTG-INT\[UART\]-AUTHZ-001](#unauthenticated-access-to-serial-console-istg-intuart-authz-001), access to the serial console must be established.
 - If a full shell is accessible, standard OS command injection techniques must be tested including shell metacharacters (`;`, `|`, `&&`, `` ` ``, `$()`), path traversal, and environment variable manipulation.
+- If a restricted shell or custom command interface is accessible, alternate line-termination and delimiter handling must be assessed, including CR/LF variants (`\r`, `\n`) and raw byte values (`0x0D`, `0x0A`) where the serial parser handles raw input.
 - If a restricted shell or custom command interface is accessible, it must be assessed whether the command set can be escaped or bypassed to execute arbitrary commands.
 - In bootloader environments (see [ISTG-INT\[UART\]-AUTHZ-002](#bootloader-interrupt-via-serial-console-istg-intuart-authz-002)), environment variable injection must be tested by setting variables such as `bootcmd` or `bootargs` to include malicious commands that execute during the boot process.
 - The stability and recovery behavior of the device following malformed or unexpected input must be documented.